All Episodes Plain Text

 Steve Scalise.

-Thank you, Whip.
+Well, thank you, Whip.

-This week, our members have been working for months on bringing to the floor Wednesday
+This week, our members have been working for months on bringing to the floor Wednesday the National Defense Authorization Act.

-Rooting out more of the woke policies over at the DOD.
+And we start addressing that by rooting out more of the woke policies over at the DOD.

 And of course, that ultimately is going to get fixed when President Trump takes office next month.

-You know, we talked a lot during the campaign about securing America's border, strengthening our energy security, lowering costs at the grocery store, at the pump for families who have been paying way too much under the failed Biden -Harris policies.
+You know, we talked a lot during the campaign about securing America's border, strengthening our energy security, lowering costs at the grocery store, at the pump for families who have been paying way too much under the failed Biden-Harris policies.

-But we also talked about what we do to stabilize tax policy to prevent a massive $4 .5 trillion tax increase.
+But we also talked about what we'd do to stabilize tax policy, to prevent a massive $4.5 trillion tax increase, which Kamala Harris wanted to impose.

-She actually campaigned bragging that she would allow tax cuts to expire, putting a massive tax increase on families.
+She actually campaigned, bragging that she would allow tax cuts to expire, putting a massive tax increase on families.

 And so we're already working on what we will do in those first few months to deliver on those promises and get our economy back on track to help provide real relief for families who are struggling.

-And those talks are going really well, not only amongst House Republicans, House, Senate.
+And those talks are going really well, not only amongst House Republicans, House Senate Republicans, but also the Trump administration.

-And Trump officials in the transition team have been part of those conversations because we want to make sure the day we start in January, President Trump's policies are going to be front and center.
+And Trump officials in the transition team have been part of those conversations because we want to make sure the day we start in January, President Trump's policies are going to be front and center, the things that we all campaigned on.

 It wasn't just President Trump who talked about those things as he did.